EBay shares sink as strong dollar, competition hit forecast

 Facebook Inc, which on Thursday posted a 52 percent jump in quarterly revenue, trades at 32.6.

-Reporting by Tenzin Pema in Bengaluru; Additional reporting by Eileen Soreng and Lehar Maan; Editing by Sayantani Ghosh
+Reporting by Tenzin Pema in Bengaluru; Additional reporting by Eileen Soreng; Editing by Sayantani Ghosh